Skip to content

 Strong

-Architected a bidirectional API integration framework connecting CRM, marketing automation, and ERP systems for 45 enterprise clients, reducing data sync latency from 4 hours to near real-time and eliminating 92% of manual data entry errors reported by customer success teams.
+Architected a bidirectional OAuth-secured API integration framework connecting CRM, marketing automation, and ERP systems for 45 enterprise clients, cutting data-sync latency from 4 hours to near real-time and eliminating 92% of manual data-entry errors reported by customer-success teams.

 Example 3